Silvio Fernández (footballer)

 Silvio Daer Fernández Dos Santos (born June 3, 1974, in Melo, Uruguay) is a Uruguayan former footballer who played as a striker.

 Playing career

 Fernández started his career with Nacional in 1996.

 Fernández highlighted as a player for Chilean club Santiago Wanderers after winning the 2001 Primera División.

 Coaching career

 Fernández started his coaching career with the Atlético Fernandino youth ranks in his homeland.
 After working in Guatemala, Fernández moved to Chile in 2015 and signed with General Velásquez alongside his former teammate in Santiago Wanderers, Jaime Riveros.

 In April 2017, he assumed as coach of the Santiago Wanderers first team after Eduardo Espinel was released.

 In 2020, he moved back to work to Guatemala.

+During 2025, Fernández led Juticalpa and Huehueteco.